 Figure 4.1.
-T02 A Prototypic Temperatures During Oxidative Leaching of Integrated Tests A and B
+Prototypic Temperatures in Tank T02A During Oxidative Leaching of Integrated Tests A and B

-The temperature behavior in T02A is similar in both Tests A and B. An initial temperature increase of several degrees C is observed, presumably because of the heat of mixing of 1 M permanganate with the slurry and/or, more likely, the heat of reaction of permanganate with the Cr in the slurry (see section 4.2.3).
+The temperature behavior in Tank T02A is similar in both Integrated Tests A and B. An initial temperature increase of several degrees C is observed, presumably because of the heat of mixing of 1 M permanganate with the slurry and/or, more likely, the heat of reaction of permanganate with the Cr in the slurry (see section 4.2.3).
 Then a decrease in temperature occurs, which overshoots the targeted temperature of 25°C, followed by an increase in temperature to the targeted 25°C, which then remains essentially constant for the remainder of the 6-hour reaction time.
 Most of the temperature oscillations that occur do so over the first hour of reaction time.

-4.2.2 Temperatures during Oxidative Leaching Bench-Scale Testing A and B
+4.2.2 Temperatures During Oxidative Leaching Bench-Scale Testing A and B

-The bench-scale temperature profile in T02 A during oxidative leaching is summarized in Figure 4.2.
+The bench-scale temperature profile in the reaction vessel during oxidative leaching is summarized in Figure 4.2.